 Discussion

-Since December, RG-WPR has convened three virtual meetings to consider contributions to advance the implementation of the action plan on 15 February, 15 March and 19 April 2023.
+Since December, RG-WPR has convened four virtual meetings to consider contributions to advance the implementation of the action plan on 15 February, 15 March, 19 April 2023, and 23 May 2023.
 These meetings have collected, with the assistance of TSB, the available data (metrics) identified in the action plan, initiated the definition of the KPIs (how to use the data), and initiated the consideration of the relative priorities of the KPIs.
-Summary reports of each of these meetings are available On the TSAG Rapporteur Group Meetings Site: RGWPR-DOC6 (230215), RGWPR-DOC 6 (230315), and RGWPR-DOC 7 (230419).
+Summary reports of each of these meetings are available On the TSAG Rapporteur Group Meetings Site: RGWPR-DOC6 (230215), RGWPR-DOC 6 (230315), RGWPR-DOC 7 (230419) and RGWPR-DOC7 (230523).

 Most significantly, the data available from TSB for analysis has been collected and posted on the TSAG Rapporteur Group Meetings Site.
 The annex to this progress report identifies which data is available for the specific metrics identified in 221212-TD-GEN-124r1.
 The check marks () provide links to the data related to the respective metric.
 For those metrics that TSB does not have the resources to collect the data, guides are provided for how to gather the pertinent data.
 The attention of TSAG is drawn to the observation that some of the data may be of value to other investigations within TSAG concerning metrics.